Joshille/alx-system_engineering-devops/0x00-shell_basics/README.md

-created  a script that prints thse absolute path name of the current working directory> README.md

-echo created a script that prints thse absolute path name of the current working directory
+created a script that prints absolute path name of the current working directory